 - Realize cross-disciplinary collaboration that prepares practitioners to adapt to the changing healthcare environment and create positive, sustainable change for their organizations

-- Increase job opportunities that are at the intersection of translational science and business
+- Increase job opportunities in medical research and management that are at the intersection of translational science and business

 So how does 60 plus 36 equal 75?
-As part of the dual degree, the MS in Biochemistry requires 27 credit hours of coursework for the completion of the MS degree.
-For the MBA part of the dual degree, the Weatherhead School of Management requires 48 credit hours of coursework.
+As part of the dual-degree program, the MS in Biochemistry requires 27 credit hours of coursework for the completion of the MS degree.
+For the MBA part of the dual-degree program, the Weatherhead School of Management requires 48 credit hours of coursework.

 There are a variety of ways in which students complete the requirements for the MBA and MS in Biochemistry degrees.
-In using the example shown below, the first year of the dual degree requires the students to complete 27 credit hours of the mandatory core areas of accounting, finance, marketing and supply chain management, strategy, statistics and decision modeling and economics plus one elective (3 credit hours) for 30 total credit hours of coursework towards the MBA part of the dual degree.
+In using the example shown below, the first year of the dual-degree program requires the students to complete 27 credit hours of the mandatory core areas of accounting, finance, marketing and supply chain management, strategy, statistics and decision modeling and economics plus one elective (three credit hours) for 30 total credit hours of coursework towards the MBA part of the dual-degree program.

-During the second year, students take 6 credit hours of the year-long practicum mastering design practices and sustainable value, plus 6 credit hours of MBA electives.
-The Biochemistry portion also begins during this semester where 8 credit hours of core courses (BIOC 407 and 408) are required plus 6 credit hours of BIOC electives.
+During the second year, students take six credit hours of the year-long practicum mastering design practices and sustainable value, plus six credit hours of MBA electives.
+The Biochemistry portion also begins during this semester where eight credit hours of core courses (BIOC 407 and 408) are required plus six credit hours of BIOC electives.
 Thus, 26 total credit hours (12 MBA plus 14 Biochemistry) are completed during the second year.

-As a result of participating in the dual degree program, students take 9 fewer credit hours of biochemistry coursework as they are fulfilled by completing MBA courses which are transferred towards completion of the MS degree.
+As a result of participating in the medical management dual-degree program, students take nine fewer credit hours of biochemistry coursework as they are fulfilled by completing MBA courses which are transferred towards completion of the MS degree.
 When combined with the 12 fewer hours of MBA electives, the MBA/Master of Science in Biochemistry (MS) Dual-Degree Program enables a student to save 21 credit hours in total, and therefore complete two degrees in much less time than would be required if obtained separately.